 A common misconception about self-care is that it is selfish or indulgent.
 But self-care is not about pampering yourself, going to the spa or on a shopping spree.
 “While self-care can include pampering yourself, it’s so much bigger.
 It’s so much more meaningful and important.
 ‘Self-care is essential to our survival,’ said Jessica Michaelson, Psy.D, a clinical psychologist and certified coach for those who want to find more joy and meaning in their lives.”
 (PsychCentral.com)

-Self-care involves realizing and prioritizing what YOU need to do to take care of YOU.
-It is not selfish because, when you feel good about yourself, you will be able to give back to others and live a life of purpose.
+Self-care involves realizing and prioritizing what you need to do to take care of you.
+It is not selfish, because when you feel good about yourself, you will be able to give back to others and live a life of purpose.
 And when you live a life of purpose, you will no longer feel like life is a meaningless void where you are just taking up space.
-It’s a perfect circle.

 Self-Care is Not One-Size-Fits-All

 Self-care will look different for everyone.
 Taking care of yourself starts with discovering what fills your tank.
 What helps you refuel?
 And then making sure you do that.

 For some that may be quiet time, while for others it may be time spent with other people.
 For some it may be dancing it out to your favorite song, and other people may need to watch an hour of their favorite show.
 What activity makes you happy?

 It’s also important to note that another part of self-care may include activities that aren’t always pleasurable.
 It may involve making that doctors appointment you’ve been avoiding or confronting pain from your past.Taking care of yourself starts with discovering what fills your tank.
 What helps you refuel?
 Click To Tweet